 Can mRNA vaccines change the DNA of a person?

-Can COVID-19 vaccines be safely given for frail and elderly people?
+Can COVID-19 vaccines be safely given to frail and older adults?

 Can mRNA COVID-19 vaccine affect fertility or affect future babies?

 There is no biologically plausible reason why this vaccine could have any effect on our genes or fertility.
 Upon injection, the lipid nanoparticle containing the mRNA is taken up by specialised cells (dendritic cells) at the injection site in the arm.
 These cells use the instructions from the vaccine mRNA to make only the SARS-CoV-2 spike protein, and the mRNA degrades rapidly.
 The mRNA from the vaccine does not enter the nucleus of any cells.
 Furthermore, no components of the vaccine or the spike protein produced to reach the ovaries or the testes.
 More information about how this concern arose can be found here.

 What are the ingredients of COVID-19 vaccine available in New Zealand?

 Vaccine ingredients depend on the type of vaccine.
 As vaccines are approved for use, the contents and presentation of each vaccine is published by Medsafe as a data sheet and consumer medicine information.
 These form part of the information that companies submit during the approval process.
 See below vaccine ingredients from two vaccine candidates which are being used in COVID-19 vaccination programmes internationally.